Kobach's take-no-prisoners style at forefront in Kansas race

 TOPEKA, Kan.
 (AP) — At a parade this summer, candidate for governor Kris Kobach rode a jeep with a replica machine gun mounted on it.
-When some people complained that the stunt scared children, Kobach, Kansas’ secretary of state, mocked their “snowflake meltdown .”
+When some people complained the stunt scared children, Kobach, Kansas’ secretary of state, mockingly called the reaction a “snowflake meltdown.”

 And he kept on riding the vehicle in other parades, posting photos on social media regularly.